 CRN and Blue Card Exemption for Foster Carers in Queensland: What You Need First

 Most prospective Queensland foster carers know they need a Blue Card before they can be approved.
-What far fewer people know is that applying for the Blue Card is not actually the first step — and that some carers qualify for an exemption card rather than a standard Blue Card.
+What far fewer people know is that applying for the Blue Card is not actually the first step — and that an exemption card is a separate clearance that may apply only in limited circumstances.
 Getting these two details wrong can delay your entire application by months.

 This guide explains what a Customer Reference Number (CRN) is, why you need one from the Department of Transport and Main Roads before any Blue Card application, and when an exemption card applies to foster carers in Queensland.